Mgbenwelu/alx-system_engineering-devops/0x00-shell_basics/README.md

-The file contains a command that when executed shows the current working directory.
+The file contains shell commands for different purposes as labelled on the file.